pdarleyjr/NextCloud-App/NEXTCLOUD_APP_TROUBLESHOOTING.md

 ### 2. Update Setup Script

-We've created an improved setup script (`setup-fixed.sh`) that automatically creates the necessary symlink during container setup.
+We've created an improved setup script (`setup.sh`) that automatically creates the necessary symlink during container setup.
 This script:

 1. Creates the standard symlink from `/workspace/Repos` to `/var/www/html/custom_apps`
 2. Creates an additional symlink from `Appointments-master` to `appointments`